Vintage Barbie is a highly desirable collectible doll

 Vintage Mattel Black AA TNT Francie African American Rare Doll

 Vintage Mattel Blond American Girl Barbie

 Vintage Mattel Brunette Bubblecut Barbie

 The most valuable Barbie is the 1959 Barbie.
-The most valuable ones are the 1959 Barbies in their original boxes with all of their accessories.
-An original Barbie from this time period is worth around $1,000 to $10,000.
+The most valuable is the 1959 Barbies in their original boxes with all their accessories.
+An original Barbie from this time is worth around $1,000 to $10,000.

 Are 1966 Barbies worth anything?

 The value of a Barbie doll is determined by its rarity, condition, and desirability.
 One of the most important factors to consider when assessing the value of a doll is its originality.
 The more original your doll is, the higher its value will be.
-This means that any accessories or packaging that came with your doll are very valuable to collectors because they can’t get them anywhere else!
+Any accessories or packaging that came with your doll are precious to collectors because they can’t get them elsewhere!

 Are 90’s Barbies worth anything?